pcfreak30/skyd/doc/sips/SIP-TBD-payment-routing.md

 We might not need the concept of a payment hub locator.
 That will become clear when building out the topology builder.

 // TODO

+### MR11: Add Accountability Manager

+Note:

+Unsure where to house the accountability manager as it might live both on the renter and out the host side.
+It should tie in with either the HostDB or the TopologyBuilder in order to ensure it is able to penalize nodes or influence future routing requests.
+Still very much an open question.

+Description:

+The accountability manager is in charge of rerouting a failed request and penalizing the host that caused the routing to fail.
+We have this information seeing as we route using a clamshell pattern, meaning we know exactly where it fails.

+// TODO